- Human Resources

 Read about the Managing Retirement Series here.

-Following a comprehensive review of the College's current plan by the Retirement Plans Investment Committee, which includes members of Wellesley's Investment Office, we have streamlined and improved the quality of the plan's investment options in the fall of 2011.
-These changes to the Investment Menu benefit plan participants and enable Wellesley College to comply with the new 403(b) plan regulations and our fiduciary responsibilities.
+Following a comprehensive review of the College's current plan by the Retirement Plans Investment Committee, which includes members of Wellesley's Investment Office, we have improved the quality of the plan's investment options in the fall of 2011.
+These changes benefit participants and enable Wellesley College to comply with the new 403(b) plan regulations and our fiduciary responsibilities.

 What stayed the same?